ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-6-3.md

-Chapter 6: Promoting Continuous Learning and Development: Fostering a Culture of Continuous Improvement
+Fostering a Culture of Continuous Improvement
 =======================================================================================================

 In this chapter, we will explore the importance of promoting continuous learning and development as a strategy for empowering teams.
 We will discuss the benefits of such a culture, as well as strategies for fostering it in your workplace.